 We are huge fans of Radiolab for making complex topics accessible without dumbing them down – check it out for inspiration.
 Drunk History would make a fine Nerd Nite, though we’d prefer not to have any vomiting.
 And not least, watch YouTube videos of those who have gone before you!
 Feel stumped?
-Talk to your Nerd Nite SD Boss.
-I am here for you.
+Talk to your Nerd Nite SD Bosses.
+We are here for you.

 What do I, the presenter, need to do besides present?